codependent/sunda/README.md

 * winston
 * ..and many others.

 It is intented to be used as a mock for REST services.
 You just configure the operations and resources needed, and the different responses expected.
-Your client app attacks this service instead using http://localhost:3000 + the desired configured path and voila!
+Your client app attacks this service instead ot the original, using http://localhost:3000 + the desired configured path and voila!

 ## Path definitions